anirudh54/hackathon-front/README.md

    out — grounded strictly in the numbers.
 3. A section headed "Recommendation": one concrete, actionable suggestion an operations or lab team could act on based on the finding.

+Formatting (the panel renders raw text and preserves line breaks):
+- Separate the three parts with a BLANK LINE between them.
+- Put each section title ("Insights & Operational Context", "Recommendation") on its own line, followed by a blank line.
+- Put each labeled insight on its OWN new line (start it with "- ").
+- Use plain text only — NO markdown tables, NO # headings, and NO ** for bold.
+Ground every number in the provided rows; never invent figures.`;

 Use plain text only — NO markdown tables, NO markdown headings with #, and NO ** for bold (this panel renders raw text).
 Write the section titles and labels